 The IEP is intended to assess the employee's suitability for the position and current and future success in the role.
-At any point during the IEP, managers or employees may engage with their HR Representative to discuss the IEP process as well as any questions or concerns.
-The university also offers a number of online training resources for supervisors and employees to assist with learning new skills or refreshing existing skills.
+At any point during the IEP, managers or employees may engage with their HR representative to discuss the IEP process as well as any questions or concerns.
+The university also offers a number of online training resources for managers and employees to assist with learning new skills or refreshing existing skills.

-Supervisors may consider if there are performance issues, including:
+Managers may consider if there are performance issues, including:

 - Excessive absenteeism and tardiness